Why You Need a Trademark Lawyer

 If you've ever wondered whether to hire a trademark lawyer near you, consider the importance of a trademark.

 Trademarks are a type of intellectual property that requires protection.
-For example, they distinguish your product or service from competitors.
+They distinguish your product or service from competitors.
 The US Patent and Trademark Office (PTO) prosecutes trademark violations.

 Besides safeguarding your brand's unique identity, you gain valuable legal rights to prevent unauthorized use.
-For one, they're helpful when filing legal documents and contracts.
+These rights are helpful when filing legal documents and contracts.

 A trademark lawyer can help you file and police your trademark, offering these services: